X1 Michigan Towers

-X1 Michigan Towers is a residential development under construction in Salford Quays, Greater Manchester, England.
-When complete, the scheme will comprise just over 1,300 homes across a cluster of four buildings ranging from 14 to 46 storeys.
+X1 Michigan Towers is a residential development under construction on Michigan Avenue in Salford Quays, Greater Manchester, England.
+When complete, the scheme will comprise just over 1,300 homes across a cluster of four buildings ranging from 14 to 41 storeys.

-Building 3, at 109 m, will be the fifth-tallest building in Salford and the joint 19th-tallest in Greater Manchester alongside Oxygen Towers.
+Building 3, at 109 m, topped out in January 2026 and is expected to become the fifth-tallest building in Salford and the 25th-tallest in Greater Manchester when it is completed later in 2026.
+It is the second‑tallest of the four proposed towers in the X1 Michigan Towers development.

 History

 Planning

 An outline planning application was submitted to Salford City Council by landowner Peel Land and Property in 2019 for a residential-led development comprising residential use, co-living accommodation and student accommodation.
 Outline approval was granted in October of that year.
-The proposal included an option to build up to a maximum height of 162 m or 46 storeys, with the full scale of the development to be determined at the reserved matters stage.
+The proposal included an option to build up to a maximum height of 162 m or 46 storeys, later reduced to 126.5 m.

 After acquiring the site from Peel, developer X1 Developments submitted a reserved matters application in 2020 for 1,314 homes across four buildings.
 Planning approval was granted in July 2020.

 Construction

-Construction of Building 3 (109 m) began in 2024 and is expected to be completed in 2026.
+Construction of Building 3 (109 m) began in 2024, topped out in January 2026, and is expected to be completed later in 2026.
 The full scheme is anticipated to be delivered over a seven-year period, with completion estimated in 2031.
 The tallest tower is expected to form the third phase, although a timescale for this phase has not yet been announced.